 For the island of its size, Naxos still seems to be a well-kept Greek secret.
 Paros, which dominates the lists of the world’s best islands and attracts celebrities such as Tom Hanks and Salma Hayek, often overshadows its modest neighbor.
-But Naxos is certainly a destination to count with!
+But Naxos is certainly a destination to count on!
 The island offers a vast array of places to visit and things to do.
 This can easily make your vacation week feel too short!
 With no time to waste, visitors do need some guidance.
-For those who want to discover one of the most rewarding islands in Greece, we’ve composed the list of the 17 best things to do in Naxos!
+For those who want to discover one of the most rewarding islands in Greece, we’ve composed a list of the 17 best things to do in Naxos!

-Whether you’re up for laid-back vacations on the beach or active holidays that include hiking to the highest peak of Cyclades, Naxos Island will provide things to do
+Whether you’re up for laid-back vacations on the beach or active holidays that include hiking to the highest peak of the Cyclades, Naxos Island will provide things to do

 As the largest island in the Cyclades archipelago, Naxos rarely feels overcrowded.
 It lets every visitor explore a corner of one’s own.
 Naxos attractions range from important historical sites to places of natural beauty.

-Whether you’re up for laid-back vacations on the beach or active holidays that include hiking to the highest peak of Cyclades, Naxos Island will provide things to do.
+Whether you’re up for laid-back vacations on the beach or active holidays that include hiking to the highest peak of the Cyclades, Naxos Island will provide things to do.
 Explore its mythology in the cave where Zeus was raised, learn about architecture in its ancient temples and newer churches, visit museums and art workshops, do sports in an amazing setting, or opt for restaurant hopping as an activity of choice!

 The sightseeing options in Naxos could feel overwhelming for short stays.
 So choose the pace that suits you, and make the list of must-see places according to personal preferences!